maykar/compact-custom-header/compact-custom-header/readme.md

 <img src="https://i.imgur.com/BWs8zj8.jpg" width="300px">

-I could choose a few things here like "Mobile" if I wanted to use a custom header for all mobile devices, or "Android" if I wanted all android devices, but instead I want to have one for just my phone so I'll use the model number from the results "SM-G955U".
+You could choose a few things here like "Mobile" if you wanted to use a custom header for all mobile devices, or "Android" if you wanted all android devices, but instead lets use the model number from the results "SM-G955U".

-I'll add "SM-G955U" to "user_agent" in my config and I'll add my wifes phone as well (model number "NHG47Q").
-So I'll use ```user_agent: SM-G955U, NHG47Q```.
+Add "SM-G955U" to "user_agent" in your config and lets add my wifes phone as well (model number "NHG47Q").
+So we'll use ```user_agent: SM-G955U, NHG47Q```.
 Seperate each user agent with a comma.

-Then in any config option you add a new option after a comma.
+Then in any config option add a new option after a comma.
 These options happen in order, the first one being the default, the second being the first user_agent in config, the third being the second user_agent in config and so on.

 If any option is not set or empty it will fall back to the first option or default.
 So ```true, , false``` with the second option empty is essentially ```true, true, false``` and just ```true``` will be true for all user agents.
 If a device matches more than one user agent, for example: ```user_agent: Mobile, Android``` then the last matched user agent is the one used, so in this case ```Android```.